arXiv/arxiv-docs/README.md

 To do a quick edit, use this is a 4 step process:

-1st: Make your edit and commit to a new branch
+1st: Make your edit and commit to a new branch.

-2nd: Make a PR from develop to master, get that reviewed
+2nd: Make a PR from your branch to develop, get that reviewed.

-3rd: Merge the PR to master
+3rd: Merge the PR to develop.

+4th: Create a PR to deploy your changes to master.

 This commits directly to the `develop` branch.
 If you are doing a more involved group of edits or changes, please use a process like git flow.
 If you are not